vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/DOTS/Burst/Burst Managed Types.md

 As a last resort, not Burst compiling a job will allow for allocation and use of managed types.

 ---
-You can read more about this decision in the blog ["On DOTS: C++ & C#"](https://blog.unity.com/technology/on-dots-c-c)
+You can read more about this decision in the blog ["On DOTS: C# & C#"](https://blog.unity.com/technology/on-dots-c-c)